Goodfire: RLFR

 Status

 Preprint (arXiv 2026).
-Neither project’s results should be treated as established until peer-reviewed.
+Results should not be treated as established until peer-reviewed.

 The mapping to the five properties is this project’s structural interpretation.